Vital IATF 16949 Risk Assessment

 What is IATF 16949 Risk Assessment and Risk Analysis?

-It is the process of identifying the risks and evaluating the potential of the impact that could occur due to those risks and designing the strategies to mitigate such risks by analyzing them.
+IATF 16949 covers the process of identifying the risks and evaluating the potential of the impact that could occur due to those risks.
+It also designs the strategies to mitigate such risks by analyzing them.

-After risk analysis has been done, one needs to manage the risks as soon as possible by performing following steps sequence wise:
+After risk analysis has been done, one needs to manage the risks as soon as possible by performing the following steps in sequence:

-- Identification of potential risks that are existing in the system
+- Identify potential risks that exist in the system

-- Analyzing those potential risk that is being identified
+- Analyze the potential risks that are being identified

 - Rank the analyzed risks